Task

 2. In activity-based cost accounting, a task, a subdivision of an activity, is the least amount of work.
 Tasks are used to describe activities.

-In the context of this software library, the concept of task reflects the first point.
-The purpose of ProcessScheduler is to compute a sequence (a temporal ordering) of a collection of tasks that satisfy a set of constraints.
+In the context of this software library, the concept of a task aligns with the first definition.
+ProcessScheduler’s primary objective is to compute a chronological sequence, or temporal order, for a collection of tasks while adhering to a specific set of constraints.

 The Task class and its derivatives represent any task.
 A Task instance is defined by the three following parameters: